xbeat/Machine-Learning/README.md

 Comparing Strings in Python: Identity vs. Equality

 When comparing strings in Python, it's crucial to understand the difference between identity and equality.
 Using the 'is' operator for string comparisons can lead to unexpected results.

+## Mastering Machine Learning Algorithms

+Linear Regression from Scratch

+Linear regression forms the foundation of predictive modeling by establishing relationships between variables.
+This implementation demonstrates how to build a linear regression model using only NumPy, implementing gradient descent optimization to find the optimal parameters that minimize the mean squared error.

 ## Optimizers and Gradient Descent Challenges in Deep Learning